 A rise in interest rates typically causes bond prices to fall.
 The longer the duration of the bonds held by a fund, the more sensitive it will likely be to interest rate fluctuations.
 Duration measures the weighted average term to maturity of a bond's expected cash flows.
 Duration also represents the approximate percentage change that the price of a bond would experience for a 1% change in yield.
 For example: the price of a bond with a duration of 5 years would change approximately 5% for a 1% change in yield.
 The price of a bond with a duration of 10 years would be expected to decline by approximately 10% if its yield was to rise by +1%.
 Bond yields tend to fluctuate in response to changes in market levels of interest rates.
-Generally, if interest rates rise, a bond's yield will also rise in response; the duration of the bond will determine how much the price of the bond will change in response to the change in yield.
+Generally, if interest rates rise, a bond's yield will also rise in response to the change in yield.